 Cost of living in Montenegro

 Compared to other European destinations, Montenegro has a fairly low cost of living.
-Accommodation will be an expat's main expense, but expats can save money by opting to live in smaller towns or, if living in the capital is a must, opting for a suburban home instead of city-centre housing.
+Accommodation will be an expat's main expense, but expats can save money by living in smaller towns or, if living in the capital is a must, opting for a suburban home instead of city-centre housing.

-There are a number of international schools in Montenegro, located mostly in Podgorica.
+There are several international schools in Montenegro, located mainly in Podgorica.
 However, as space is limited, many expats send their children to boarding schools in their home country or elsewhere in Europe.

 Crime isn't a major concern for expats living in Montenegro, but like in other parts of Europe, it's best to be vigilant in crowded town centres or on public transport where pickpockets are known to target foreigners.